martinecker/SkellyUltra/QUICK_START.md

 - Make sure Skelly is **powered on**
 - Check that **Bluetooth is enabled** on your Home Assistant device
-- Try using **Manual** mode and enter the MAC address
+- Try using **Manual** mode and enter the MAC address if you know it (via `bluetoothctrl` for example)
-  - Find MAC on the Skelly's control panel or mobile app

 ### Live Mode not working?

 - Did you set up the REST server?
 (It's optional, only needed for Live Mode)
 - Is the REST server running on your Linux device?
 - Did you pair the device using `bluetoothctl`?
+Check the HA and REST server logs for hints as to what could be wrong.

 ### Where do I find my entities?